Elo20012/vfxfinder/README.md

 # VFXFinder

 Welcome to the VFXFinder repository!
-VFXFinder is a platform designed to help you discover and explore visual effects references and their breakdowns, making it easier to find inspiration for your own projects.
+VFXFinder is a platform designed to help you discover and explore live action visual effects references and their breakdowns, making it easier to find inspiration for your own projects.

 ## Features

 - Browse a collection of visual effects reference videos with breakdown.
-- Search for specific VFX videos (explosion, gravity, earthquake) or movie name using the search bar.
+- Search for specific VFX keywords (explosion, gravity, earthquake) or a movie name using the search bar.
-- Add new videos to the collection using Google Forms (I will add them as soon as I can).
+- Add new videos to the collection using the [Google Forms](https://vfxfinder.com/add-video.html) (I will add them as soon as I can).

 ## Usage